a-mohan1/a-mohan1.github.io/index.md

 I leverage data science and computational science in my work to design new materials and processes.

 I earned my Ph.D. from MIT, where I conducted research on the mathematical modeling and stochastic simulation of complex fluids and polymers.
+[Here](/assets/images/mla3d1p20m.mpg) is a video from a stochastic simulation.
+As a postdoc, I developed stochastic and field-theoretical models, and reduced-order Molecular Dynamics simulations using C++ LAMMPS.
+[Here](/assets/images/n200pb3.mpg) is another video from a stochastic simulation.
+More recenly, I earned a MicroMasters in Statistics and Data Science from MITx.
+[Here](/assets/images/n200pb3.mpg) is another video of particle dynamics, this time based on a Gaussian flow simulation.

 Here are some of my personal projects: